NitroVesper/Gats/README.md

 # Gats Remake Alpha Version 1.0.0
 Pick a gun, shoot, get powerups, play alongside friends and allies against the enemy in multiple modes.

+# Features
+- New guns
+- New Perks
+- New Modes

 # Version History

 Current Version: Alpha V1.0.0